LegacyTemplates/vuetify-nuxt/README.md

     $ dotnet tool install -g x

-    $ x new vuetify-nuxt ProjectName
+    $ x new LegacyTemplates/vuetify-nuxt ProjectName

 Alternatively write new project files directly into an empty repository, using the Directory Name as the ProjectName:

     $ git clone https://github.com/<User>/<ProjectName>.git
     $ cd <ProjectName>
-    $ x new vuetify-nuxt
+    $ x new LegacyTemplates/vuetify-nuxt

 ## Description